tc39/proposal-import-attributes/README.md

 Although unspecified in the module attributes proposal, this intention of the proposal champions is that this string would be interpreted as the module type, as shown in the following examples.

-The JavaScript standard would basically be responsible for passing the options bag up to the host environment, which could then decide how to interpret it.
+The JavaScript standard would basically be responsible for passing the string up to the host environment, which could then decide how to interpret it.
 Issues [#24](https://github.com/littledan/proposal-module-attributes/issues/24) and [#25](https://github.com/littledan/proposal-module-attributes/issues/25) discuss the Web and Node.js feature and semantic requirements respectively, and issue [#10](https://github.com/littledan/proposal-module-attributes/issues/10) discusses how to allow different JavaScript environments to have interoperability.

 ### import statements